The Anthropology faculty in the Department of Comparative Cultural Studies offers a Master of Arts degree, with a focus on cultural anthropology.

 Geographical regions of research expertise among program faculty include: Africa, the Caribbean, , Europe, Latin America, South Asia, Southeast Asia, and the United States.

 For a fuller sense of the range of specialized expertise in the program, explore the individual biographical information of the Anthropology faculty.

-The MA requires the completion of 30 semester hours of graduate level course work with a cumulative standing of 3.0/(B) or better, plus 6 hours of thesis (making a total of 36 semester hours earned), and satisfactory completion of the MA Comprehensive Examination.
-The 30 hours of course work may include 6 graduate-level hours outside the department, if judged pertinent by the student’s thesis committee chair.
-Major areas of study are cultural anthropology, archaeology, and physical anthropology.
+The MA requires the completion of 30 semester hours of graduate-level course work with a cumulative standing of 3.0/(B) or better, plus 6 hours of thesis writing (making a total of 36 semester hours earned), and the satisfactory completion of a Comprehensive Examination (consisting of a written prospectus for original research and an oral defense of that prospectus), and a Master’s thesis.